coreofscience/r-sap/README.md

 # r-sap
-This is the package to use SAP
+This is the package to use SAP algorithm